SputterGlow Brochure

 System for Thin Film, Sputter, PVD, Thin Film Deposition, Vacuum Coating, Metallic or Dielectric Thin Film Deposition.

 Along with the tremendous cost savings–of not requiring expensive facilitation or safety hurdles–many researchers feel there are strong advantages to using a sputtered film for the final passivation/anti-reflective coating, resulting in a higher efficiency photovoltaic cell.
-The SputterGlow was designed by John Reche.
-For a background on John Reche please click on “About Us” on this web site.

 Flexibility